Ship blocking Suez Canal moves slightly, unclear when it will refloat - Up News Info

 Berdowski said a land crane would be brought in at the weekend which could lighten the Ever Given’s load by removing containers, though experts have warned that such a process could be complex and lengthy.

-“That will set us back days at least, because where to leave all those containers will be quite a puzzle.”

-(Reporting by Ahmed Fahmy in Suez, Omar Fahmy and Aidan Lewis in Cairo, Nafisa Eltahir in Khartoum, Yusri Mohamed in Ismailia, Bart Meijer in Amsterdam, and Euan Rocha in Mumbai; Writing by Aidan Lewis; Editing by Jan Harvey and Louise Heavens)
+(Reporting by Ahmed Fahmy in Suez, Omar Fahmy and Aidan Lewis in Cairo, Nafisa Eltahir in Khartoum, Yusri Mohamed in Ismailia, Bart Meijer in Amsterdam, and Euan Rocha in Mumbai Writing by Aidan Lewis Editing by Louise Heavens and David Holmes)